 Palo Alto Partners in Education (PiE) is the only non-profit educational foundation devoted exclusively to raising money for all Palo Alto Unified School District (PAUSD) schools, and the only foundation dedicated to raising funds to pay for PAUSD teachers and staff.

 We work with parents, the school district, and the community to provide all students an enhanced educational experience.
 PiE is the district’s essential partner in providing support and enrichment opportunities that help every child receive a well-rounded, fulfilling education from PAUSD.
-We distribute funds on an equal per-pupil basis at each school level throughout the district.
+We distribute funds on an equal per-pupil basis at each school throughout the district.